Education and Knowledge

 Exploring North African Scholarly Traditions in Ancient Civilizations

-Examining Axumite Literacy and Learning Practices in Ancient Civilizations
+Exploring Axumite Literacy and Learning Practices in Ancient Civilizations

 Exploring Nubian and Kushite Knowledge Systems in Ancient Civilizations